 If you have followed the above steps and decide that you wish to leave the University, please contact the Higher Education Administration team to request a withdrawal form.

-If you are an international student, studying on a Tier 4 visa, transferring may have implications for your immigration status.
+If you are an international student, studying on a Student Route visa, transferring may have implications for your immigration status.
 Please contact the Internationalisation team to discuss this.

 Implications of transferring to another institution

 You may still be liable to pay some or all of your tuition fees to Leeds Arts University.
 Please speak to Student Finance.

 If you have completed enough credits you will be sent a certificate for an exit award.

 Transferring to a new institution may affect how your final award is classified, so do check their academic regulations.

 Transferring from one Leeds Arts University course to another

 Changing courses within the University is not an automatic right and needs the approval of both the current course leader and the new course leader.